robcollettm2/ubiquitous-funicular/Interface/Interface.md

 >To somewhat manage this the interface is split in to modules suited to a particular task (bill production, rate pricing etc.).
 This means the user must move around screens to, sometimes, perform the simplest of tasks.

+>Some elements of current ui is bespoke making the user 'learn' how something works.

 To combat these issues:

 - Simplify the process in to one screen along the lines of Microsoft Excel meaning the user doesn't have to jump between screens.